 I came home and set to stacking the photos and getting the image exactly how I'd dreamed and here is the result.

 The interesting thing about this photo is that we found out that it is NOT the Methuselah Tree.
 It's location remains a secret but the photo is still lovely.

-If you would like to buy a print of this photo, please contact me for pricing.
+If you would like to buy a print of this photo, please click HERE to be redirected.